1st Saudi envoy to the Palestinians in West Bank, Israeli minister in Riyadh amid normalization push

 Meanwhile the visit by al-Sudairi to Ramallah, the seat of the Palestinian Authority, is widely seen as an attempt by the kingdom to address the key sticking point in the Saudi-Israeli normalization deal: Saudi Arabia's stance toward the Palestinians.
 The Saudi government has said it will only normalize ties with Israel if there is major progress toward the creation of a Palestinian state.

-To kick off his two-day trip, the Saudi diplomat, who also serves as the Saudi ambassador to Jordan, met with Abbas, head of the Palestinian Authority that exercises limited autonomy in parts of the West Bank, and other senior officials.
-Before presenting his credentials, he thanked Palestinian officials and said that Saudi Arabia was “working to establish a Palestinian state with east Jerusalem as its capital.”
+To kick off his two-day trip, al-Sudairi, who also serves as the Saudi ambassador to Jordan, met with Abbas, the head of the Palestinian Authority that exercises limited autonomy in parts of the West Bank, and other senior officials.
+Before presenting his credentials, he sought to assure the Palestinians that Saudi Arabia was “working to establish a Palestinian state with east Jerusalem as its capital," without elaborating.

 “God willing, next time this meeting will take place in Jerusalem,” al-Sudairi told journalists after the meeting.